Integrate NVIDIA as an embedding provider

 Some of the most common Astra DB vectorize errors are related to scoped databases.
 In your vectorize integration settings, make sure your database is in the scope of the credential that you want to use.
 Scoped database errors don’t apply to the NVIDIA Astra-hosted embedding provider integration.

 When using the Data API with collections, make sure you don’t use $vector and $vectorize in the same query.
-For more information, see the Data API collections references, such as $vector and $vectorize in collections, Insert many documents, and Sort clauses for collections.
+For more information, see the Data API reference for collections.

 When using the Data API with tables, you can only run a vector search on one vector column at a time.
 To generate an embedding from a string, the target vector column must have a defined embedding provider integration.
 For more information, see the Data API tables references, such as Vector type and Sort clauses for tables.